hail-is/hail/docs/ExportGEN.md

 ## Current behavior:

- - Does not support multiallelics.
+ - Does not support multiallelic variants.
 Run `splitmulti` before running `exportgen`.

  - The first 6 columns of the resulting .gen file are the following:
     - Chromosome (v.contig)